This article is the second in a series. Said series goes :

 Ancient Atlantis was another highly advanced civilisation, though this one was Human.

 Early accounts show that Inhumans had an interest in zoological preservation and re-creation.
 Their high-tech safaris captured Pleistocene animals, and they seemingly recreated dinosaurs for study.
-Or maybe just for decoration.
+Or maybe just for decoration, under the “we think dinosaurs are cool” clause.

 (The Pleistocene megafauna goes extinct fairly late – circa 10,000 BC, as we shift to the Holocene.
 So the Inhumans co-existed with cool beasties such as smilodons, megatheriums, cave bears, mammoths, etc. for millennia.)